Skip to main content

 fundingTotal funding, last round details, investor list

-locationsHQ country, state, city, full headquarters address
+locationsHQ country, state, headquarters address, street address, office addresses

-taxonomyIndustry, category, and speciality fields
+taxonomyIndustry, category, NAICS, SIC, and speciality fields

 revenueRevenue estimates (lower/upper bound), public markets, acquisition status